 For instance, Miso soup, which is the most popular soup in Japan, is a simple and healthy stock made out of miso paste and seaweed.
 Also, another notable thing about Japanese cuisine is the use of raw food, which is very common, and most foreigners visit Japan just to taste it.
 This is evident in the popularly of sushi, which has become a common delicacy in different countries, far away from Japan.

-Unlike the western culture, different meals are served distinctly in the Japanese cuisine, each meal in its own small bowl or plate.
-The main reason behind this is that the Japanese don’t like the taste that is produced when various food flavors mix with each other.
+Unlike in western culture, different meals are served distinctly in the Japanese cuisine, each meal in its own small bowl or plate.
+The main reason behind this is that the Japanese don’t like the taste of various foods mix with each other.
 This means you should always have a divider, especially when packing food dishes into a bento box.

 Japanese people also love tea, particularly black or green tea.
 The Japanese people use matcha leaves, in traditional tea ceremonies.

 Matcha is a very versatile ingredient used in a lot of Japanese snacks and we even have a Matcha Green Tea Ice Cream recipe here on the site.